Nevada Mesothelioma Lawyer

 • Union Pacific Railroad Company

 Nevada power plants used asbestos-containing insulation and fireproofing materials.
-Workers at these facilities faced exposure while maintaining or repairing machinery, boilers, and piping.
+Plant workers at these facilities faced exposure while maintaining or repairing machinery, boilers, and piping.
 Key power plants where asbestos exposure likely occurred include:

 • Desert Peak Power Plant